CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 Proven Methodology:

-The CFA (Chartered Financial Analyst) program focuses on investment management, financial analysis, and portfolio management, emphasizing ethics and professional standards.
+The CFA (Chartered Financial Analyst) program focuses on investment management, financial analysis, and portfolio management, emphasising ethics and professional standards.
 In contrast, the CA (Chartered Accountant) qualification, typically offered by national institutes like ICAI in India, focuses on accounting, auditing, taxation, and financial management.
-The CFA is internationally recognized, while the CA is more region-specific.
+The CFA is internationally recognised, while the CA is more region-specific.

 The CFA program is geared towards investment management and financial analysis, while the CIMA (Chartered Institute of Management Accountants) certification focuses on management accounting, strategy, and risk management.
 CFA is preferred for investment banking and portfolio management careers, whereas CIMA is ideal for management accounting and business strategy roles.